webyrd/Barliman/README.md

 * add "accept suggested completion" button
 * would be smarter/less resource intense to not launch all the tests again when the text in a single test changes.
 Only that test and allTests need be re-run, in theory.
 Getting the UI to display the state of everything properly may be a little subtle, though.
 * differential relational interpreters
+* use a meta-interpreter to let the programmer know the deepest part of the search path upon failure, to try to give a better hint as to what went wrong (halp, Nada! :))

 LONGER TERM: